awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 ## WSP Gateway Servers<a name="gateway_WSP"></a>

 **Important**
-Starting in June 2020, Amazon WorkSpaces streams the desktop session for WSP WorkSpaces to clients over port 4195 instead of port 4172\.
+Starting in June 2020, Workspaces streams the desktop session for WSP WorkSpaces to clients over port 4195 instead of port 4172\.
 If you want to use WSP WorkSpaces, make sure that port 4195 is open to traffic\.

-Amazon WorkSpaces uses a small range of Amazon EC2 public IPv4 addresses for its WSP gateway servers\.
-This enables you to set more finely grained firewall policies for devices that access Amazon WorkSpaces\.
-Note that the Amazon WorkSpaces clients do not support IPv6 addresses as a connectivity option at this time\.
+Workspaces uses a small range of Amazon EC2 public IPv4 addresses for its WSP gateway servers\.
+This enables you to set more finely grained firewall policies for devices that access Workspaces\.
+Note that the Workspaces clients do not support IPv6 addresses as a connectivity option at this time\.

 | Region | Public IP Address Range |